Klomegah/FinalProject_Klomegah/README.md

 - **Auto-save drafts** every 30 seconds (never lose your work)
 - **Linked to sessions** - Reflect on each completed Pomodoro
 - **Optional voice input for notes** - Click the mic icon to dictate when you're tired or don't feel like typing, then refine the text to reinforce learning
+  - **Note:** Voice input requires HTTPS or localhost (browser security requirement).
+On HTTP servers, the voice buttons are automatically hidden, but typing remains fully functional.
+Voice input works perfectly on localhost and production HTTPS environments.

 ###  Analytics & Reports
 - **Visual charts** showing your study progress